Ying-Kai-Liao/ntust-civil-engineering-toolpack/README.md

 3. Follow the on-screen instructions to input your data and view the results.

-For more detailed usage, refer to the specific README files within each tool's directory.
+For more help, please contact b10831001@mail.ntust.edu.tw

 ## Contributing

 We welcome contributions from the community!
 If you have a tool or improvement to share, please fork the repository, make your changes, and submit a pull request.
-Be sure to follow our [contributing guidelines](CONTRIBUTING.md).

 ## License